php-dev-br/laravel-doc-pt-br/controllers.md

         }
     }

-Once you have written a controller class and method, you may define a route to the controller method like so:
+You can define a route to this controller method like so:

     use App\Http\Controllers\UserController;